Thermodynamic structure of the Sinkhorn flow: Background

-whose stationary state is the minimizer $\pi_*$ of \eqref{eq:eot}.
-Also called the \textit{iterative proportional fitting procedure} (IPFP), it is an alternating Bregman projection (with relative entropy $H$ the Bregman divergence) whose basic properties are
+This primal iteration corresponds precisely to iteratively applying the dual optimality conditions of the Schr\"odinger system \eqref{eq:schr_map} (Algorithm 6.1, \cite{nutz_introduction_nodate}).
+This corresponds to an alternating Bregman projection (with relative entropy $H$ the Bregman divergence) whose basic properties (\S 6.1, \cite{nutz_introduction_nodate}) are